aiida-vasp/aiida-vasp/docs/source/workchains/relax.rst

 Reference: `vasp.relax` inputs
 ------------------------------

-The `RelaxWorkChain` has several parameters that can be passed to it to control its behavior.
+The :py:class:`RelaxWorkChain<aiida_vasp.workchains.relax.RelaxWorkChain>` has several parameters that can be passed to it to control its behavior.
 Some are uniquely defined for the relaxation and others are exposed from the base `VaspWorkChain`.

 .. note::
   Any parameter defined that would affect the relaxation, e.g. ``relax.positions`` will override any input passed via any other input, e.g passing ``ISIF`` manually in the ``parameters`` dictionary.